 When Disney's CEO announced Disney's standalone streaming service, he also confirmed Marvel and Star Wars titles will be exclusive to the platform: "I have described a very rich, treasure trove of content for this app," he said, according to CNBC.
 "We're going to launch big, and we're going to launch hot...
 We’ve now decided we will put the Marvel and ‘Star Wars’ movies on this app as well."

-Disney movies and original series
+Disney original movies and series

-Live-action Star Wars TV show
+Star Wars shows

 A report from CNBC claimed Disney wanted to purchase a large majority of 21st Century Fox, including the rights to films like the X-Men franchise and TV series like Futurama.
 Disney hasn't commented on those reports, but Disney's CEO has said it is not ruling out licensing third-party content, so long as "the product fits within the Disney brand".
 Nothing will be R-rated, Iger said.

-Which devices will support it?
+Disney+: Which devices will support it?

-How much will it cost?
+Disney+: How much will it cost?